kellular/kkh/_projects/ibm-dashdb.md

 duration: March 2015—July 2016
 ---
 <div class="o-wrap" markdown="1">
+###### This was the first product team I joined at IBM.
+With this particular project, we failed to deliver value for the user and the business in the end.
+I chose to share this project because it was a humbling lesson in understanding business requirements versus user needs and aligning between disciplines across the team.
+~
 # IBM dashDB
 ### dashDB is a cloud data warehouse accessed from the web portal or the command line.
 At a high-level, dashDB is a place for companies to bring together all of their data and house it within one location so that they can run queries, extract information, and perform analytics.
 <hr>